 Children's Spiritual, Moral, Social and Cultural Development -Primary and Early Years was published in August 2006.
 More details can be seen by accessing this link or the one on the right hand side of this page.
 The main audience is teachers in training but it will also be of interest both to those already teaching and working with young children and others who wish to explore what spiritual, moral, social and cultural development is all about.
 A second edition was published in January 2008.

-Chapters in books contains details of eight chapters or articles which Tony Eaude has contributed to books:
+Chapters in books contains details of ten chapters or articles which Tony Eaude has ha published:

 Tony Eaude co-edited a themed issue of the journal Education 3-13 volume 45 issue 3 published in 2017.
 This reviewed the current situation in the four jurisdictions of the UK - Scotland, Wales, Northern Ireland and England- and other articles on how the humanities can be broadly conceived and should be taught.
 Included in that issue were the Editorial, his article Humanities in the primary school – philosophical considerations and an article of which he was the main author entitled The future of the humanities in primary schools – reflections in troubled times.
 Copies can be obtained by contacting the author who would also value feedback from those interested in the questions raised.

 His brief article called Assessing the humanities through a portfolio approach was published in the journal Forum Volume 59, number 2, in 2017.